They moved into the first corridor between two rows of warped containers, and the dungeon started talking to them immediately.

 Miss.

-The crawler twisted around a dangling chain and launched straight at him.
+The crawler twisted around a hanging chain and launched straight at him.

 He started to step back.